-How's this for a tiny mini quilt?
-We've been having so much fun making mini quilts lately (see all the patterns in the menu bar above)... that I decided to see how tiny I could make a mini.
-These tiny quilts turned out so cute, less than 2'' tall and perfect for DIY magnets.
+How’s this for a tiny mini quilt?
+We’ve been having so much fun making mini quilts lately (see my Mini Quits Pinterest Board) that I decided to see how tiny I could make a mini.
+These tiny quilts turned out so cute, less than 2” tall and perfect for DIY magnets.

 So here’s a great project for using all your favorite little scraps – make little magnets for your fridge, dishwasher, bulletin board, and everywhere else they will stick!

 They also make great gifts because who couldn’t use a cute magnet?

 How to make Tiny Quilt Magnets:

 To make 4 Tiny Quilt Magnets, you will need:

 4 squares of fabric 2 1/2” x 2 1/2” (2 light and 2 dark)

 1 square of backing fabric 5” x 5”

 1 square of craft felt 5” x 5” (quilt batting would work too, but craft felt holds together better without binding, so that’s what I used)

 quilt basting spray (I use Thermoweb Spray n Bond)